-When runtime statistics are being captured, you can control the mode of processing using this procedure.
-When the xplain mode is set to 1, statements are compiled and optimized, but not executed; when the xplain mode is set to 0 (the default), statements are compiled, optimized, and executed normally.
+When runtime statistics are being captured, you can control the mode of processing by using the SYSCS_UTIL.SYSCS_SET_XPLAIN_MODE procedure.

+When the XPLAIN mode is set to 1, statements are compiled and optimized, but not executed; when the XPLAIN mode is set to 0 (the default), statements are compiled, optimized, and executed normally.

-Note that xplain_mode only matters when xplain style has been enabled, see the SYSCS_UTIL.SYSCS_SET_XPLAIN_SCHEMA system procedure for more information.
+The XPLAIN mode only matters when XPLAIN style has been enabled.
+See the SYSCS_UTIL.SYSCS_SET_XPLAIN_SCHEMA system procedure for more information.

-See "Working with RunTimeStatistics" in the Tuning Derby for additional information.
+See "Working with RunTimeStatistics" in Tuning Derby for additional information.